jenhausu/3rd-Party-Library-for-iOS/README.md

 * [Prephirences](https://github.com/phimage/Prephirences) : Prephirences is a Swift library that provides useful protocols and convenience methods to manage application preferences, configurations and app-state.
 * [KVOMutableArray](An NSMutableArray which can be key value observed (KVO)) : https://github.com/haifengkao/KVOMutableArray
 * [ReflectableEnum](https://github.com/fastred/ReflectableEnum) : Reflection for enumerations in Objective-C.
+* [M13PDFKit](https://github.com/Marxon13/M13PDFKit) : M13PDFKit is an iBooks like PDF viewer that can be embedded in iOS applications.